alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 airlines behave like vultures with total impunity.

 So should late tickets be cheap or expensive?
-For mere mortals they are now very expensive;
+For mere mortals they are now very expensive.
-I guess there must be some outlets where they are sold cheap when there is little demand, but I have not found it yet.
+I have not found any outlets where they are sold cheap when there is little demand, in direct defiance of the sacred laws of supply and demand.

 ## Bizarrities and Excentrologies